EvanDarwin/poster3/docs/index.rst

     - Bug fixes from 0.3:
         - Fix connections to HTTPS.
 Thanks to Kenji Noguchi and Marat Khayrullin

+0.5 (2009-10-07):
+    - Fix MultipartParam to open files in binary mode
+    - Update docs to open files in binary mode
+    - Updated register_openers() to return the OpenerDirector object

+0.6 (TBD):
+    - Fix for unicode filenames

 0.9 (future):
     - Finalize API